Part 3: Setting up Virtual Machines

 Verify the Installation

-Run the "hello-world" container:
+Run the "hello-world" container.

 docker run hello-world